ross-alexander/dq/characters/items/items-callas.md

 immune to all poisons, venoms or other blood toxins.
 They will stop bleeding and the effects will cease once The Rose is removed, they have bleed out all their FT and EN to 0 or dawn rises.

+## Kausia of Fate

+Felt cap made by the 3 Fates (Moirai).
+When worn on the head may be sacrificed to avoid any fate as a free action [Used 3.2.2025].